How to Deduct Moving Expenses From Your Taxes

 The move must pass the "Distance Test"

-The new job location must be 50 miles farther from your old home than was your previous place of employment.
+The new job location must be 50 miles farther from your old home than your previous place of employment.
 For example, if your old job was 5 miles from your home, your new job must have been at least 55 miles from your old home to deduct moving expenses.
 A quick note, you should always use the shortest route when calculating the distance.

 How to figure if you meet this: